What is Micro-Management?

-Micro-Management is an easy trap to fall into as a team manager.
+Micro-management is an easy trap to fall into as a team manager.
 Effective management takes time and effort to master.
-Micro-Management refers to a leader that does more than they are expected to.
-A manager’s role involves overseeing collaboration of their team and helping team members fulfil their potential.
-If their responsibilities go beyond this, they are a micro-manager.
+Micro-management refers to a leader who does more than they are expected to.
+A manager’s role involves overseeing the collaboration of their team and helping team members fulfil their potential.
+If their responsibilities go beyond this, they are micro-managers.

 Reflection from a managerial point of view can also help you eliminate Micro-Management.
-Self-evaluation and asking yourself questions regarding your interaction with your team along will benefit.
-Something along the lines of; ‘Did I need to be involved/present in that discussion?’ or ‘Where could I of backed off last week?’ or ‘Could I have left X to make that decision?’
-Constantly hovering over employees does not speed up productivity or efficiency, it does the complete opposite.
+Self-evaluation and asking yourself questions regarding your interaction with your team along will benefit you.
+Something along the lines of:

 However, if it comes to a point where you have visited all of the above options, and you still have the urge to micro-manage because a certain employee is constantly failing to meet deadlines or not reaching expectations, then have a word with him/her and get them back on track.
 Have an open discussion and raise your concerns.

-As previously stated, constant monitoring is not necessary.
-However, aim to nurture an environment for open conversation which allows you to frequently have informal conversation with your team members to check they are on track.
+- As previously stated, constant monitoring is not necessary.
+However, aim to nurture an environment for open conversation which allows you to frequently have informal conversations with your team members to check they are on track.

-In summary, autonomy and independence when delegating work is beneficial in the long run.
+In summary, autonomy and independence when delegating work are beneficial in the long run.
 As mentioned beforehand, everyone will take a different route to get to the same desired outcome.
-Micro-Management requires discipline from the manager, but it overall improves team performance.